-Auto accident attorneys in Newport Beach advise that you must prove that the other driver was at fault for your injuries and property damage.
+Our accident attorneys advise that you must prove that the other driver was at fault for your injuries and property damage.
 Since they were negligent, their insurance policy is supposed to cover your losses.
 You will be required to provide proof of your medical issues, including current and forthcoming bills that need to be paid.

 Rideshare drivers may have two types of insurance depending on the number of jobs he/she is employed with.
 If he/she was driving their car outside of Uber or Lyft, you may only be negotiating with one’s personal insurance policy.
 If he/she were logged into the Uber or Lyft app and on their way to drop a passenger off, you will be negotiating with either company’s strict insurance policy.

-Personal auto insurance policies specifically state that the driver will use their vehicle strictly for personal use.
-Accidental injury lawyers in Newport Beach explain this to mean just the driver.
+Personal auto insurance policies specifically state that the driver will use their vehicle strictly for personal use, meaning just the driver.
 If the vehicle contains paying passengers, the insurance company retains the right to deny accident claims.

 Shared ride companies offer insurance to those who drive for them

 Anticipating situations like this, Uber and Lyft provide liability coverage to drivers whether employee or independent contractor.
 This coverage is intended to start when the rideshare driver’s policies deny a claim.
 With this in mind, as a victim of an auto-collision you can therefore hold ride-hailing companies financially responsible when injured by one of their drivers on the job.